North Las Vegas Police Conduct Pedestrian Safety Event

 Jaywalking is illegal just as failing to yield to a pedestrian is.
 Regardless of which party causes the accident, the results are often devastating.
 In most cases, pedestrians are permanently injured, disfigured or killed in collisions with motor vehicles.

 Another sad statistic is that nearly a quarter of all pedestrian accidents involve a child under the age of 18.
-This could be due in large part to the fact that many children walk to and from school instead of using the school bus.
+This could be due in large part to the fact that many school children walk to and from school instead of using the school bus.
 This is not the first time that local law enforcement has petitioned for drivers and pedestrians alike to be aware of their surroundings.

 Shook & Stone has taken a particular interest in informing the local community about the potential for pedestrian accidents.
 So much so, that we teamed up with NBC’s My News 3 to release a series of public service announcements called the “Street Safe Program.”

 If you or someone you love has been involved in a pedestrian accident, please do not hesitate to contact a Las Vegas personal injury attorney at Shook & Stone.
 Since 1997, our firm has been aggressively advocating for the rights of accident victims so that they can secure maximum financial compensation.
-To learn more, call today for a free case evaluation!
+To learn more, call today at (702) 570-0000 for a free case evaluation!